TigerHix/shimeji-ee/readme.txt

 Shimeji-ee will ignore all the image sets that are in the img/unused folder, so you can hide image sets in there.
 If enough people want it, a future release may add some better capabilities (namely a image set selection tool when Shimeji-ee is run) to managing Shimeji image sets.

+Also, read through the configuration files in conf/.
+Most options are somewhat complicated, but it's not too hard to limit the total number of Shimeji or to turn off certain behaviors (hint: set frequency to 0.)

 ==== Advanced Configuration ====

 All configuration files are located in the in the conf folders.
 In general, none of these should need to be touched.